Effective January 3, 2014

 ACA Sharing of Your Information

-ACA only will share Information that it collects or receives regarding its Users with third parties under the following circumstances:
+ACA only will share Information, including personal information, that it collects or receives with third parties under the following circumstances:

-- Consent: If ACA has a User’s consent to share any Information, it may do so.
+- Lawful basis: If ACA has a lawful basis to share Information, it may do so.

-- Agents: ACA may utilize other companies and individuals to perform functions on its behalf such as marketing new or additional ACA products and services, sending postal and electronic mail to Users, processing credit card payments, fulfilling orders, delivering products and services, hosting discussion forums, and providing customer service.
-Such third parties have access to Information needed to perform their functions but may not use it for other purposes.
+- Agents: ACA may utilize other companies and individuals to assist with ACA’s business, and such third parties have access to Information needed to perform their functions but may not use it for other purposes.
+Such third parties may include the following:

 - Aggregate Anonymous Information: ACA may provide to others the aggregate statistics about our Users’ Site activity for purposes of marketing, promotion, analytics, or similar activities.
 None of these statistics will identify Users personally.